SDCF Observership Program

 Each Annual Observership Class is vetted through evaluation by seasoned theatre professionals.
 While members of the Observership class are not guaranteed placement on a production, they will be invited to participate in other SDCF programs and special events throughout the year, including special Observership Class networking events, all of which are free of charge.

-APPLY: Applications to the 2017-2018 Observership program will be available in Spring 2017.
+APPLY: Applications to the 2017-2018 Observership program are now CLOSED.
 There is a $25 application fee.
 Current SDC Members and Associates may apply for free — fee waiver information will be supplied upon submission of your application.

 STIPEND: Each Observership opportunity offers Observers a weekly stipend of $250 and a project travel stipend.
 In addition, any Observer who is not already a Member of SDC will be awarded a free one-year SDC Associate Membership.